 Verifying your account with Align Commerce can take up to three business days but is instant in most cases.
-Here’s a tutorial on how to register for an account.
 Once you have your account, you can upload or email your invoices and an Align Commerce account manager will take care of the transaction.

 Here’s how a transaction might work, according to the Align Commerce website:

 A U.S.-based company wants to send a payment of $1,000 to their web developer in the Philippines.

 Using a theoretical internet rate or interbank rate (Google, Reuters, Bloomberg) of US$1 = PHP 44.43, Align Commerce applies a 1.9% fee rate to get the transaction rate of PHP 43.59.

 Let’s say the U.S. business in question has a Bank of America account.
 So the $1,000 U.S. is debited from that account and PHP 43,589 will be deposited into the web developer’s Bank of the Philippines account.
 This process takes 1 to 3 days and is completed via blockchain.

 Blockchain technology serves as a way to transfer your money to anyone in the world.
 The way it works is the blockchain stores your transaction information, along with other information of various origin, across a network of personal computers.
 No company or person owns the system and is thus decentralized, and the system ensures the records cannot be modified.
 So instead of using financial institutions, or banks, as a middleman, where the money must be transmitted through a number of intermediary banks, the blockchain transaction is verified by users in the blockchain network who earn a very small fee.

 Outgoing international wire transfers from a bank can come with a $30 to $60 fee per transaction, plus any additional foreign exchange fees.
 In addition, many banks charge a fee for both the sender and the receiver (outgoing and incoming wire transfer fees).